rsharan2/Mouse-Epidermal-Polarity-Methods/README.md

 # Mouse Epidermal Polarity Methods

-## As described in Tissue Morphogenesis: Methods and Protocols
+## As described in Methods in Evaluating Planar Cell Polarity in the Developing Mouse Epidermis in Molecular Biology-Tissue Morphogenesis

 ### ARTICHOC - Simplified method to analyze and display hair follicle orientation